7urtles/flask_nginx_https/README.md

 4. Installs and runs CertBot create a certificate and enable https for the entered domains. <br><br><br>

-After following the prompts to configure the Flask application and run certbot the<br>server will run displaying the servers local IP address and active PORT number.<br><br>
+After following the prompts to configure the Flask application and configure SSL the<br>server will run displaying the servers local IP address and active PORT number.<br><br>

 **ALWAYS READ SCRIPTS PRIOR TO RUNNING**<br>
 Usage:<br>